sushmithaJeyaraj33/SQL_Training/Day2_Data_Exploration.md

 ## Objective

-Isolate unmapped documents whose title fields completely avoid containing any captured entries from the top 100 frequency index.
+Finding all patents whose titles do not contain any of the Top 100 words.
+Explaining the SQL approach used.

 ---